Cranberry Baked Brie Puff Pastry Bites

 Seal the Cranberry Brie Puff Pastry Bites with a bit of egg wash and a fork.
 Right now, they remind me of cute baby pies.

 At this point, the bites can be frozen for months.
 Stow away a batch this weekend.
-You’ll have one less worry when you’re stressing over the Thanksgiving turkey and be fully prepared to feed any hungry relatives who descend upon your house unannounced.
+You’ll have one less worry when you’re stressing over the Thanksgiving turkey, as well as fully prepared to feed any hungry relatives who descend upon your house unannounced.

 Once baked, the puff pastry rises like a golden cloud, and the Brie becomes soft and creamy against the sweet cranberry sauce.
-All remains is to pop these pretties straight into your mouth.
+All that remains is to pop these pretties right into your mouth.

 Tools I used to make this recipe: